AlexArellanoATX/PyBer_Analysis/README.md

 * Since the drivers giving rides in Urban city types generate the bulk of total Fare revenue (about 60%) the company should maintain their main focus on this market, and work to increase their marketshare while taking care of their Urban drivers.

-* Consider spending advertising and marketing dollars to attract more new drivers to the Rural markets, this could be a strategy to increase overall revenue from the city type that has the highest fare per ride and driver rates across all markets.
-This may be the best return on investment of marketing budget as having more drivers in Rural areas may give PyBer a better chance of capturing more of the higher fares and grow their market share in this relatively more lucrative city type.
+* Consider spending advertising and marketing dollars to attract more new drivers to the Rural markets, this could be a strategy to increase overall revenue from the city type that has the highest Fare per ride and driver rates across all markets.
+This may be the best return on investment of marketing budget as having more drivers in Rural areas may give PyBer a better chance of capturing more of the higher Fares and grow their market share in this relatively more lucrative city type.

-* Another strategy that could increase revenue could be to incentivize Urban drivers to venture out to drive in the Suburbs around the Urban areas where they normally operate, as having more drivers in the relatively more lucrative city type (compared to Urban city types) could also raise overall fare revenue and market share and possibly offset the cost of potential incentives used.
+* Another strategy that could increase revenue could be to incentivize Urban drivers to venture out to drive in the Suburbs around the Urban areas where they normally operate, as having more drivers in the relatively more lucrative city type (compared to Urban city types) could also raise overall Fare revenue and market share and possibly offset the cost of potential incentives used.